-It's summertime in NOLA.
 Even though New Orleans is a fabulous place to visit anytime; June, July, August, and September can be humid and hot.
 How hot?
 Frying eggs on the sidewalk kind of hot.
-You will want to stay hydrated so aside from walking around with a bottle of water, you may want to chill in some favorite watering holes with a local flavor where you can cool off while enjoying our magical city.
+New Orleans is a place like no other, so if you want to experience a few venues with a different vibe, you've come to the right city.
+You will want to stay hydrated so aside from walking around with a bottle of water, you may want to chill in some favorite watering holes where you can cool off while enjoying our magical city.

 1. Igor’s Bar Gameroom and Laundromat